Fostering at BHS

 - Each foster experience is unique, just like the animals themselves!
 Our foster program includes everything from cats and dogs, to kittens and puppies.
 Because of the diversity of the needs of each individual, the time commitments for fostering can equally vary.
 While we do our best to estimate the duration of each foster term, a foster should always be prepared for it to go a bit longer than expected!

-- A room to isolate fosters from resident pets
+- A room to isolate fosters from resident pets (cats remain in one room for the duration of the foster period)

 - All resident pets must be up to date on vaccines and healthy